EmilyHoodenpyle/portfolio/README.md

 ## Description

 This is my portfolio!
 It is a work in progress, as I will be adding to it as my skills grow over the course of this class.
+Within the portfolio, you will find a short About Me section, samples of my previous work, and links to the best modes to contact me.

 ## Table of Contents
 - [Installation](#installation)